Proprietary AI analyst is now available

 Start Free Trial

-Ginkgo Bioworks Funding History
+Ginkgo Bioworks VC Funding History

 Before going public, Ginkgo Bioworks raised $798M in total equity funding, across 7 rounds.